miltonbahia/Getting-and-Cleaning-Data/README.md

 fBodyBodyGyroMag_std
 fBodyBodyGyroJerkMag_mean
 fBodyBodyGyroJerkMag_std
-activity_name - Name of the activities performed in the experiment

 2 - File:  df_summary.txt
 Description: Independent tidy data set with the average of each variable for each activity and each subject